 I know this is going to sound massively unpopular, but this is also something where I sometimes disagree with the whole ‘violence against women’ thing.
 Before anything else, let me say I am entirely sure women have it worse than men.
 They are far more likely to be sexually assaulted, catcalled, and paid 77% to the dollar for the same thing that a man would do.
 All of these are sexism against women.
 This can be assumed because they are a universal phenomenon that happens far more often to women than they do to men.
 But if I sucker punch someone and walk off with their wallet, that’s not necessarily sexist.
 Because men are victims of that stuff just as much as women, and the reason it happens is that you just wanted their money.
 Of course, you’d deserve to go to jail if you did that, but we cannot jump to conclusions that you are a sexist for it.
 Hell, it’s possible that a sexist would do it.
 But we would need more evidence to work with than ‘the victim happened to be female.’
 Like, anyone could be held at gunpoint and/or robbed.
 Maybe their attackers were racist and sexist or maybe not.
 You’d have to make a compelling case.

 Then they would probably say ‘women are weaker than men so they shouldn’t be held to the same standard.’
 I can see where they’re coming from, but I would still dispute it.
 Let’s use my fictional character, Daniel, from my story Pax Romana, City of Angels.
 He was learning mixed martial arts at a very young age, and stronger at 15 than most 20 something men.
 He is used to the thug life on a regular basis, has served in the Army, been a private mercenary, has been a professional boxer, and has an extremely short temper.
 I am of the same gender as Daniel, but I wouldn’t be able to feasibly defend myself against him either.
 He could probably beat the snot out of me with his eyes closed.
 But if he does, it should not automatically be assumed that he’s sexist against men either.
 Anyone like Daniel in real life is gangster as fuck.
 They’d be a danger to everyone, not just women.
 In fact, I’d wager Ronda Rousey (female world champion mixed martial artist) would have a much better chance against him than I would.
 Rousey herself could probably put me in the hospital in less than 10 seconds.
 If I went up to her and started messing with her just to stir up trouble, I’d be a dumbass.
 Now, if I minded my own business and she was the one that started bothering me, that’s different.
 If you hurt anyone, you deserve to rot in jail.
 But we should not automatically assume sexism or racism unless we have a good reason to think otherwise.
 If a man beats up a woman, he definitely should rot in jail (and in hell for that matter).
 But if he beats up a fellow man, I would feel the same way.
 That’s where I’m getting at.
 I also think the issue of violence in America is very complicated, and I think a ‘violence against women act’ 1) is oversimplifying the issue.
 2) won’t fix it.
 There are several reasons why.
 First, 80% of homicide victims are actually men.
 This surprised me because I would imagine people can defend themselves easier than women.
 Then I did some research and found out what could be the reason.
-The vast, vast majority of violence that takes place are people like my character Daniel fighting other men of the same background.
+The vast, vast majority of violence that takes place is people like my character Daniel fighting other men of the same background.
 Men stuck in the cycle of poverty, with absolutely nothing to lose.
 And they are typically more violent to women as well.
 Gang warfare is a real thing.
 If you lived in Beverly Hills, you would barely know what I’m talking about.
 If you grew up in the ghettos of Oakland, California, you would be used to it.
 And women stuck in the cycle of poverty would be more likely to sell their bodies.
 Perhaps giving all of these people a fair chance at life would be mutually beneficial for everybody.
 According to my research, this is what I have found.
 First, countries with less absurd income inequality than the United States typically have fewer rates of violence.
 Social safety nets for those who need it, so they aren’t forced to result to a life of crime would also be beneficial.
 The other issue is guns.
 Men are using guns to wipe out a lot of each other, and some women too.
 Countries with better gun control laws do not have nearly as many homicides.
 The gun might be the worst invention ever made and has caused an unbelievable amount of suffering to everybody.
 So a ‘violence against women act,’ surely has the best of intentions.
 I am just skeptical about the results, especially when there is no sufficient data to say it is helping.
 But if there is, I am all for it.
 In case I haven’t made myself abundantly clear, I DEFINITELY don’t think men should be allowed to attack women and get away with it.
 My problem with the ‘violence against women act,’ is it seems like a placebo scapegoat from implementing the real solutions that would minimize the problem.

 What bothers me (and what led me to write this) is there seem to be some Tumblr social justice people who scream sexism, racism, and everything else, every time a minority gets attacked.
 Then you have some white supremacists/sexist people on Breitbart, among other horrible places, who won’t call it a hate crime even if the evidence is abundant.
 Where you want to be is somewhere in the middle.